Consequences of Not Having a Partnership Agreement

 1. Distribution of Profit and Loss

 According to the Indian Partnership Act of 1932, if the partners do not have a written Partnership Deed that states the sharing pattern of the profits and losses, then these shall be shared equally among partners without reference to the capital subscribed by the partners or the work done by them.
-Where there is such a default provision it will not be well received by the partners because there was no thought given to avoiding unfair treatment in distribution of it.
+Where there is such a default provision, it will not be well received by the partners because there was no thought given to avoiding unfair treatment in the distribution of it.

 Thus, in an agreement for a partnership business, it can be provided that another ratio of profit distribution is different in accordance with the contribution and expectation of the partners.